nesi/support-docs/docs/Getting_Started/Next_Steps/Finding_Job_Efficiency.md

 Mem Efficiency: 10.84% 111.00 MB of 1.00 GB
 ```

-Notice that the CPU efficiency was high but the memory efficiency was
-very low and consideration should be given to reducing memory requests
+Notice that the CPU efficiency was high but the memory efficiency was low and consideration should be given to reducing memory requests
 for similar jobs.
-If in doubt, please contact <support@nesi.org.nz> for
+If in doubt, please contact [support@nesi.org.nz](mailto:support@nesi.org.nz) for guidance.
-guidance.

-**sacct**
+### Using `sacct`

 ```bash
 sacct --format="JobID,JobName,Elapsed,AveCPU,MinCPU,TotalCPU,Alloc,NTask,MaxRSS,State" -j <jobid>